 - Maximum meal and incidental costs will be calculated at 50% U.S. government foreign per diem rates up to a maximum of \$100 per day.
 No receipts are required.
-Rates can be found at: https://aoprals.state.gov/web920/per diem.asp. - Faculty Leaders may choose to set their meal and incidental costs lower than the maximum at their discretion in order to reduce the minimum enrollment or balance the budget.
-If a program overenrolls, faculty can request to restore reductions they agreed to. - Meals already included in the program costs for Faculty Leaders will be removed from per diem calculations to avoid duplicating expenses.
-The cost of included meals should align with allowable per diem rates; extravagant group meals that exceed the approved per diem are not appropriate for a student program.
+Rates can be found at: https://aoprals.state.gov/web920/per diem.asp. - Faculty Leaders may choose to set their meal and incidental costs lower than the maximum at their discretion in order to balance the budget. - Meals already included in the program costs for Faculty Leaders will be removed from per diem calculations to avoid duplicating expenses.
+The cost of included meals should align with allowable per diem rates.
 Faculty who opt out of meals provided as part of the program, and included in the initial budget, will not be reimbursed for this expense. - Daily foreign meal and incidental expenses (M&IE) rates are broken down at the rate of 20% for breakfast, 25% for lunch, 45% for dinner and 10% for incidentals. - Faculty leaders may not claim meals and incidentals for any amount above the amount budgeted, unless in the case of an emergency, in which case you must obtain prior SAO approval.
 If prior approval is not possible due to the nature of the emergency, then each cost must be justified to SAO Director, who will subsequently decide which expenses will be reimbursed.